 The index is not stuck in the past either.
 It covers decades of catalog alongside recent lyrics from this week’s releases.
 The core tool is free; a small ad keeps the lights on.

-2. Type the phrase as you remember it, even if you suspect it is wrong.
+- Type the phrase as you remember it, even if you suspect it is wrong.
 Misheard versions are indexed too, because millions of other listeners hear it the same way.

 Song Lyrics Finder for a Chorus or a Few Words

 Sometimes you know the song without knowing its name.
 It played at a wedding, in a film, on a summer playlist years ago.
 Treat this page as a music finder: type the phrase in your head, scan the artist and album beside each match, and the title usually clicks into place the moment you see it.
-If you also remember who sings it, you can find a song by lyrics and singer together; the pair narrows results faster than either alone.
+If you also remember who sings it, add the singer to the search; the pair narrows results faster than either alone.
+The same trick answers who sings questions: type the line you remember plus the one word from the title you trust, and the artist appears beside the match.
+A tune finder built on text also works for older tracks that predate streaming services, for regional hits that never charted internationally, and for songs sampled into newer records where the original line survived but the credit got buried.

 Can It Find Music by Humming or by Sound?

 No, and that is deliberate.
-Tools that find music by humming or find music by sound need audio: a melody you can perform, or a recording playing nearby.
+Tools that find music by humming or by sound need audio: a melody you can perform, or a recording playing nearby.
 LyricFinder needs neither.
 It works in a quiet office, on a silent train, three days after the song stopped playing.
 If the melody is stuck but the words are gone, hum to yourself until a phrase surfaces, then type that phrase here.
 And when no words surface at all, describe the song on our What’s That Song board and let other listeners name it for you.

 Look Up Lyrics in Another Language

 You can find songs by lyrics in Spanish, Portuguese, French, German, Italian, Turkish, Japanese, Korean, Arabic, and many more languages.
-A quick music lyrics look up works with the original script, the romanised version, or even a rough English translation you scribbled while listening.
+The search works with the original script, the romanised version, or even a rough English translation you scribbled while listening.
+All three are treated the same; it is a lyric finder for songs in any of them.
+Once the track is found, the Lyrics Translation tool turns foreign-language lines into clean English while keeping the mood of the original.
+The flow also runs in reverse: type a title you already know and go straight to its full words.

-Why Use LyricFinder Instead of Google
+Why Use LyricFinder Instead of General Web Search

 Typing a lyric straight into Google often returns news articles, Pinterest quotes, or aggregator pages that copied the line out of context.
 A dedicated lyrics finder filters that noise out and keeps one thing on screen: songs.
 Every result shows the title, the artist, a matched snippet from the verse or chorus, and a direct link to the full text, which also settles the “find me the lyrics to this song” request in one click instead of four.